Clinical syndromes in arterial hypertension. Arterial hypertension: what is it? Syndromes with high blood pressure

 Thus, the causes of persistent hypertension are very diverse, and a thorough examination is necessary to identify them.

 First of all, you need to understand what hypertension is.
-From ancient Greek, this word is translated as an increase in pressure in any system and is not necessarily associated with the vascular system of the body.
+From ancient Greek this word is translated as an increase in pressure in any system and is not necessarily related to the vascular system of the body.

-1. The total peripheral vascular resistance - depends on the state of the vascular wall, the degree of narrowing of the vascular lumen.
+1. Total peripheral vascular resistance depends on the condition of the vascular wall and the degree of narrowing of the lumen of blood vessels.

 2. Cardiac output is a value that depends on the possibility of contraction of the left ventricular myocardium.